 Kitchener’s script is wry and witty, adding welcome doses of humour to what is a grave and heavy topic.
 There are sections in which this works extremely well, such as the awkward yet endearing first date between Benji and Matt – played by Kitchener himself – where dry sarcasm blooms into ardent attraction.
 At times, however, over-egged comedy paired with exaggerated dramatics dampens the play’s impact, especially in the caricatured and overwrought character of Olly.

 Positive’s greatest strength is its digressive, intertwining structure, which shifts between time frames, gradually unveiling each character’s story.
 Every character is successfully developed, but it is the women who really shine with Barclay’s Nikki delivering a truly affecting performance that describes the tribulations of dealing with such a taboo illness in a modern climate.
 Jamie-Rose Monk’s Jennifer steals the stage with her punchy jokes and bawdy delivery.

 What Positive lacks in its often exaggerated, clumsy style is more than made up for in its honest handling of a delicate topic, Kitchener’s light-hearted script humorously and sensitively tackling the illness without becoming trivial.

 Intriguing, clever and refreshingly high-spirited, Positive is play ready to tackle taboo and remit old prejudices into a 21st century light.

-Positive is on at Waterloo East Theatre until 1st June 2014, for further information or to book visit here.
+Positive is at Waterloo East Theatre until 1st June 2014.
+For further information or to book visit the theatre’s website here.